pesalerno/Chimanta-genomics/README.md

 --> we are using six threads (CPUs) for faster processing

-===> visualize data before moving on to next step
+===> visualize data before moving on to next step with the program Integrative Genomics Viewer [(IGV)](https://www.broadinstitute.org/software/igv/download).
+To do this, we need to convert output file from .sam to .bam format, which is the input format in IGV.
+We do this using the program [samtools](http://samtools.sourceforge.net/).

+First, convert from SAM to BAM format:

+	> module load samtools
+	> samtools view -b -S -o 454-align.bam 454-align.sam

+Second, sort and index the BAM file:

+	> samtools sort 454-align.bam 454-align.sorted
+	> samtools index 454-align.sorted.bam

+I will need to export this as fasta for using as new reference genome for step 2.4

 #### 2.4.
-Align ddRAD data (all libraries!) to reference genome and 454 data (maybe create new reference genome after step 2.3?)
+Align ddRAD data (for *Tepuihyla* and *Stefania* separately) to new reference genome from 454 + *Nanorana* data

+--> I'm doing this for each library separately so that I can generate a different reference genome for *Tepuihyla* (454 data + all *Tepuihyla* ddRAD libraries) and *Stefania* (454 data + all *Stefania* ddRAD libraries).

-For paired-end reads, you need to align each one separately to the reference genome: (following code copy/pasted from a tutorial, need to personalize after running this)
+For paired-end reads, you need to align each one separately to the reference genome: (following code was copy/pasted from a tutorial, so I need to personalize it after running this)

 	> bwa aln -t 4 hg19bwaidx s_3_1_sequence.txt.gz >  s_3_1_sequence.txt.bwa
 	> bwa aln -t 4 hg19bwaidx s_3_2_sequence.txt.gz >  s_3_2_sequence.txt.bwa